handcraftdev/tribunalcraft/docs/SPL_TOKEN_SUPPORT.md

 # SPL Token Support Design

-This document outlines the design for adding SPL token support to TribunalCraft, allowing subjects to use any SPL token (USDC, BONK, etc.) instead of native SOL.
+This document outlines the design for adding SPL token support to ScaleCraft, allowing subjects to use any SPL token (USDC, BONK, etc.) instead of native SOL.

 ## Overview

-TribunalCraft will support **per-subject token selection**:
+ScaleCraft will support **per-subject token selection**:
 - Each subject specifies its token mint at creation
 - All bonds, stakes, and rewards for that subject use the same token
 - Juror voting power remains SOL-based (protocol-level)